top of page

 Activities

-East Bay educational camps for K-5 combine hiking, reading, and writing camps in one!
-In active day camps, kids hike in East Bay parks, navigate trails, build forts, explore nature, learn amazing animal facts, play entertaining perspective-taking games, read and craft their own stories with wilderness themes, illustrate their stories, write and perform skits, do scavenger hunts and nature journaling, practice storytelling across genres, deepen their sense of wonder, eat healthy food, become eco-conscious, develop executive functioning skills to become hike leaders, strengthen stamina, make friendships, and more!
+Educational nature camps for K-5 combine hiking, reading, writing, play, art, and nature connection.
+In active day camps, kids hike in local parks, navigate trails, build forts, explore nature, learn amazing animal facts, play entertaining perspective-taking games, read and craft their own stories with wilderness themes, illustrate stories, create and perform skits, do scavenger hunts, nature journal, practice storytelling across genres, deepen their sense of wonder and respect for nature, become eco-conscious, eat healthy food, develop executive functioning skills to become hike leaders, strengthen stamina, make friendships, and more!

-Our forest camps primarily use emergent curriculum, which is child-centered, based on children's interests.
+Child-centered curriculum: Inspire's forest camps primarily use emergent curriculum and experiential learning, which are child-centered, based on children's interests.
 As such, activities may vary based on the unique interests emerging within each group of children per camp session.
-Here is a sample of past activities children have enjoyed!
+Here is a sample of past activities children have enjoyed.

-• Hike, Explore Nature, Outdoor Education, and Science Enrichment: hiking easy to moderate trails in Tilden Regional Park, Joaquin Miller Park, and Redwood Regional Park; easy rock scrambling, nature walks, and nature exploration in the forests and by lakes and creeks; leave no trace activities, poison oak identification, animal watching and identification, animal track identification, mushroom identification, animal senses and adaptations games, leaf rubbings, and more!
+• Hike, Explore Nature, Outdoor Education, and Life Science Enrichment: hiking easy to moderate trails in Tilden Regional Park, Joaquin Miller Park, Redwood Regional Park, and Rancho San Antonio County Park; easy rock scrambling, nature walks, and nature exploration in the forests and by lakes and creeks; leave no trace activities, poison oak identification, animal watching and identification, animal track identification, mushroom identification, animal senses and adaptations games, and more!

 Inspire Behavioral Learning Call of the Wild Camps nature camp boy reading science books 7

-• Nature-Themed Play and Free Play: playing animal fact versions of hide and seek and chase games; crafting and playing animal "Guess Who?" and forest "I Spy" games; scavenger hunts with pictures and decodable words or riddles; treasure hunts; child-directed play, such as playing on play structures, building forts/teepees and fairy houses in the Create-With-Nature-Zone, log climbing, pretend play, bubbles, ball play, field games; and more!
+• Nature-Themed Play and Free Play: playing animal fact versions of hide and seek and chase games; crafting and playing animal "Guess Who?" and forest "I Spy" games; scavenger hunts with pictures and riddles; treasure hunts; creative field games with an environmental science twist; tree climbing, races, and obstacle courses; child-directed play, such as playing on play structures, building forts/teepees and fairy houses in the Create-With-Nature Zone, log climbing, pretend play, bubbles, ball play; and more!

 rainbow scratch art nature camp (2).jpg

-• NEW!
-Art Activities: we are also now doing nature-themed art, such as rainbow scratch art, drawing nature puzzles, animal face painting, illustrating stories and journals, coloring animals and nature scenes, and more!
+• Nature-Themed Art: creating nature-themed rainbow scratch art, drawing your own nature puzzles, making beaded necklaces, painting suncatchers, animal face painting, illustrating forest stories and journals, coloring animals and nature scenes, crafting with upcycled materials, visual arts integrated with science facts, visual arts with positive environmental science messages, and more!

-• Holiday and Seasonal Activities: funny stories celebrating Thanksgiving with sensitivity toward animals; nature-themed Christmas, Hannukah, and Kwanzaa activities; playing reindeer games; coloring nature-themed calendars for New Year's Day; skits and learning the role of animals in folklore and fables; learning amazing facts about winter survival for plants and animal adaptations; Easter egg hunts in the forest; and more!
+• Holiday and Seasonal Activities: exploring nature-themed holiday books and the role of animals in holiday folklore and fables; learning amazing facts about seasonal survival and adaptations for plants and animals; funny stories celebrating Thanksgiving with sensitivity toward animals, plus Native American Heritage Month activities; nature-themed Christmas, Hannukah, and Kwanzaa activities; playing reindeer games; coloring nature-themed calendars for New Year's Day; Easter egg hunts in the forest; Juneteenth activities on Underground Railroad wilderness navigation; and more!

 ~*~